SaurabhChawla100/spark-radiant/README.md

       ```

-   e) **ExplodeOptimizeRule** - This optimizer rule works for scenarios where Explode is present with aggregation,
+   f) **ExplodeOptimizeRule** - This optimizer rule works for scenarios where Explode is present with aggregation,
    So there will be exchange after partial aggregation and there are scenarios where cost of partial aggregate + exchange
    is high.
 In those scenarios it's better to have exchange first and then apply both partial aggregate and complete
    aggregate on the exchange.
 This can be enabled using --conf spark.sql.optimize.explode.rule=true